-- The approach used was that of forming best practice consensus statements following an - 62 overview of available literature and discussions with member organisations and - 63 physiotherapists with lived experience.
+The approach used was that of forming best practice consensus statements following an overview of available literature and discussions with member organisations and physiotherapists with lived experience.
 The SLWG did not have the scope to carry out a full

-- review or examination of literature using appraisal tools as would be undertaken in a formal - 65 review or guideline. - This best practice document must be read with an understanding of the limitations of the - 67 approach used.
-This best practice statement document is intended to supplement - 68 international or national guidance documents and as such does not repeat general best - 69 practice statements relevant to all populations and health settings. - 70 Specifically, physiotherapists are directed to the World Physiotherapy report 'The role of - 71 physical therapists in disaster management', the American Red Cross/American Academy of - Nursing older adult disaster preparedness recommendations and the Minimum standards - 73 for age and disability inclusion in humanitarian action. - 74 The approach used was to
+This best practice statement document is intended to supplement international or national guidance documents and does not repeat general best practice statements relevant to all populations and health settings.

+Specifically, physiotherapists are directed to the World Physiotherapy report 'The role of physical therapists in disaster management', the American Red Cross/American Academy of Nursing older adult disaster preparedness recommendations and the Minimum standards for age and disability inclusion in humanitarian action.

+The approach used was to

-- examine relevant international and national documents for mention of older people and physiotherapy - search for literature relevant to physiotherapy with older people specific to a disaster, conflict or pandemic situation - review the papers found following the search, highlighting pertinent best practice points - gather all evidence highlighted to develop the best practice statements - gain consensus on the best practice statements from member organisations - gather examples from practice from member organisations and those who have had experience of working with older people after a disaster, conflict or pandemic. - This broadly follows the development process for consensus statements suggested by Kwong - 86 et al with the following five steps: topic selection, expert group composition, systematic - 87 review of evidence, formulation of recommendations or suggestions and peer review. - We have used person centred language throughout the document, referring to older people - and people living with a specific condition as required.
+- examine relevant international and national documents for mention of older people and physiotherapy - search for literature relevant to physiotherapy with older people specific to a disaster, conflict or pandemic situation - review the papers found following the search, highlighting pertinent best practice points - gather all evidence highlighted to develop the best practice statements - gain consensus on the best practice statements from member organisations - gather examples from practice from member organisations and those who have had experience of working with older people after a disaster, conflict or pandemic.

+This broadly follows the development process for consensus statements suggested by Kwong et al with the following five steps: topic selection, expert group composition, systematic review of evidence, formulation of recommendations or suggestions and peer review.

+We have used person centred language throughout the document, referring to older people and people living with a specific condition as required.